Learn about the death penalty

 The risk of executing an innocent person is real.
 The DNA era has given us irrefutable proof that our criminal justice system sentences innocent people to die.
 Evidence we once thought reliable like eyewitness identification is not always accurate.
 DNA evidence has led to hundreds of exonerations, but it isn’t available in most cases.
 Despite our best intentions, human beings simply can’t be right 100% of the time.
 And when a life is on the line, one mistake is one too many.

 The complicated process drains our resources.
 The death penalty is longer and more complicated because a life is on the line – shortcuts could mean an irreversible mistake.
 For this reason, the death penalty costs millions more dollars than alternatives – before a single appeal is even filed.
-The time spent pursuing one capital case could solve and prosecute scores of other non-capital cases, removing the threat of violent criminals from our streets.
+The time spent pursuing one capital case could solve and prosecute scores of other non-capital cases, improving public safety and ensuring that more of the people responsible for violent acts are held accountable.

 Death Penalty Overview